g4m817/llm-attention-head-instability/README.md

 ---

 ### Instability Windows
-A key empirical finding is that **instability onset is model-dependent rather than dataset-dependent**.
+A key observation is that **instability onset appears to be model-dependent rather than dataset-dependent**.
 In Nous-Capybara-7B, divergence between benign and adversarial runs appears immediately within the first few decoding steps.
 Heatmaps of mean instability show that attacks trigger elevated cross-head variance almost instantly, and stepwise AUROC peaks at steps 1–3.
 By contrast, Mistral-7B-Instruct shows relatively flat early-step curves: instability rises only later, becoming most discriminative in steps 11–40.

 This difference is reinforced by distribution plots: in Nous, attack scores separate cleanly from benign in early windows, while in Mistral, separation is strongest when scores are pooled over mid-range decoding.
 Scatter plots confirm that in both models, instability correlates more strongly with head agreement breakdown than with entropy.
 Together, these results demonstrate that **the effective detection window is a function of model architecture and training, not input dataset**.